 My favorite spinning reel to use when it comes to surf fishing is a Shimano Stradic Ci4+ 4000.
-This is an expensive reel, but it’s a solid all-round pick for catching saltwater fish of any size with silky-smooth action.
+This is an expensive reel, but it’s a solid all-around pick for catching saltwater fish of any size with silky-smooth action.

 Conventional reels are often the choice for shark anglers or surf fishing anglers who want to cast long distances with less effort.
 Most conventional saltwater reels have a large star drag or lever drag system that is extremely useful when fighting monster fish.

 One of the main problems many anglers run into with conventional reels is backlashing.
-Since you’re required to stop the spool’s rotation with your thumb on each cast, it’s easy to have too much line spin off the spool if you don’t stop it quick enough once your rig hits the water.
+Since you’re required to stop the spool’s rotation with your thumb on each cast, it’s easy to have too much line spin off the spool if you don’t stop it quickly enough once your rig hits the water.

 Spinning Reel Sizing

-Smaller spinning reels up to about 3500 size are best for smaller fish while bigger reels that are 8000 or more will work better for larger fish.
+Smaller spinning reels up to about 3500 size are best for smaller fish, while bigger reels that are 8000 or more will work better for larger fish.
 Spinning reels are generally more affordable in most cases.

 If you’re going to be using artificial lures or making lots of casts and holding your rod and reel most of the time, it’s better to use a smaller sized reel that’s no larger than 3500 size.
 It’s recommended to go with a 4000 to 6000 size reel if you’re going for bigger fish or you want to have more line on your spool.

 Reels larger than 6000 are best if you’re going after sharks or other massive fish species while beach fishing.

 There are a lot of factors that go into choosing what type of fishing line to use when surf fishing.
 Mono and braid are the two most commonly used for surf fishing, but some anglers might use a fluoro leader line if they are going after a certain species or using a type of rig which demands a high amount of sensitivity.